80th Air Assault Brigade (Ukraine): 80th Air Assault Brigade

 On 24 August 2015, President Petro Poroshenko presented the brigade a battle flag for bravery and courage during a review in Kyiv on the 24th anniversary of Ukrainian independence; by this time, it had been redesignated as the 80th Separate Air Assault Brigade.
 Brigade Junior sergeant and medic Igor Zinych was posthumously awarded the title Hero of Ukraine on 14 October for his actions in caring for the wounded at Donetsk Airport.
 On 18 November 2015, the brigade's Order of the Red Star award was removed as part of a general removal of Soviet awards and decorations from Ukrainian military units.
 In June 2016, a platoon of the brigade participated in the multinational Anakonda 16 exercise at Nowa Dęba training ground, attached to a Polish battalion.
 In August 2016, the brigade's mortar platoon and some of its staff officers participated in the multinational Flaming Thunder exercises Pabradė Training Area in Lithuania.
 On 23 August, former brigade commander Andriy Kovalchuk was awarded the titile Hero of Ukraine for his leadership.

 As of June 2017, elements of the brigade, equipped with Humvees, defended positions at Pisky, near Donetsk Airport.
-On 2 August, brigade commander Colonel Volodymyr Shvorak stated that the losses of the brigade in the Donbass amounted to 104 killed, seven missing, and 542 wounded, most of which were suffered during the defense of the Luhansk airport in late 2014.
+On 2 August, brigade commander Colonel Volodymyr Shvorak stated that the losses of the brigade in the Donbas amounted to 104 killed, seven missing, and 542 wounded, most of which were suffered during the defense of the Luhansk airport in late 2014.

-The brigade took part in the defense of Ukraine during the 2022 Russian invasion of Ukraine, fighting around Voznesensk.
+Operations in southern Ukraine (2022)

-By September 2022, elements of the brigade were also identified via social media posts to be taking part in the southern counteroffensive.
+Early into the Russian invasion of Ukraine, units of the 80th Brigade took part in combat in the Kherson region, near the Antonivka bridge and the village of Kyselivka.
+Units under the command of Oleh Apostol escaped encirclement at Kherson on 26–27 February.

-Members of the brigade were seen reaching the outskirts of Kupiansk alongside SBU Alpha Group, 92nd Mechanized Brigade, and the 25th Airborne Brigade.
-That same day, the Kyiv Post announced the liberation of the city, despite the Ukrainian Armed Forces operational silence.
-The UK Ministry of Defence commented, suggesting that the capture of the city dealt a "significant blow" due to Russian supply nodes routing to the Donbas region.
+Elements of the 80th Brigade also took part in combat near the Kakhovka hydroelectric power plant and the villages of Kozatske and Mykolaiivka.
+80th Brigade units took up the defense of Shylova Balka near Nova Kakhovka, participating in battles for the area until 28 February 2022.
+At least 12 members of the brigade have been identified as having been killed in action during the fighting at this location, including a deputy commander of the 3rd Battalion and a platoon commander in the 1st Battalion.

-In February 2023 the brigade took part in the Battle of Bakhmut.
+Units of the brigade under the command of Oleh Apostol took part in the defense of the city of Voznesensk in Mykolaiv region in March 2022.
+Units of the brigade continued operating in the Mykolaiv region in March 2022 and in southern Ukraine the next month.